superidol1890/Among-Us-Mod-Pack/README.md

 A few Among Us Mod Packs made by me.(Note:These mods have not been made by me and the links of the mods which I used are given below along with their description )

-note : due to the new among us update , most of the mods aren't working , so for now a temporary beta mod pack has been made.
-The official realease will be made after all the mods have been updated , so until then have fun with this mod pack :) .
-U can download the beta version here [ v1.0.1 beta 3](https://github.com/superidol1890/Among-Us-Mod-Pack/releases/tag/v1.0.1)

 # Supported Platforms

 ✅ Steam